 What further ambitions do you have?

-I am dedicated to make contemporary jewellery more well-known, especially here in Finland.
+I am dedicated to making contemporary jewellery more well-known, especially here in Finland.

 What are your 3 favourite pieces on Jouw…?

 I enjoy all of the works by Machteld Lambeets; Stuart Cairns with his endless spoon variations; and I am always delighted with the works by Sophie Hanagarth.